Eigenvalues, eigenvector-overlaps, and regularized Fuglede-Kadison determinant of the non-Hermitian matrix-valued Brownian motion

 Now we choose arbitrarily one eigenvalue of $\sm$ and consider the situation such that the variable $z$ is in the vicinity of an eigenvalue.
 Without loss of generality, we can assume that chosen eigenvalue is $\lambda_1$.
-By \eqref{eq:harmonicA1} and \eqref{eq:harmonicA2}, we can assume that $|\lambda_1-z| \le |w|$ for sufficiently small $|w|$.
-From \eqref{eq:h_expansion} and applying Laplace's expansion for $\widetilde{\sh}^{(1)}_{\sa}$, we have
+With the facts \eqref{eq:harmonicA1} and \eqref{eq:harmonicA2}, now we assume that